-- 299. On the basis of Defendant Officer Potter's false Probable Cause Statement and misleading testimony, the judge determined that there was probable cause against Mr. Williams. - 300.
+Williams, informing the judge there was video surveillance of the incident without stating that that evidence did not show any shots fired and that Mr. Williams' vehicle was off camera during the time police believed the shooting occurred. - 292.
+On the basis of Defendant Officer Potter's misleading testimony, the judge determined that there was probable cause against Mr. Williams. - 293.
 On September 22, 2020, the Grand Jury issued an indictment against Mr. Williams for first-degree murder.
-The only witness listed on the Indictment was Defendant Officer Evangelides, who, on information and belief, also presented false testimony about the meaning of the ShotSpotter evidence.
-On information and belief, the false ShotSpotter testimony was essential to the Grand Jury's finding of a true bill. - 301.
-Mr. Williams was eventually assigned counsel from the Cook County Public Defender Office.
-His attorneys mounted a vigorous defense and issued numerous subpoenas seeking to interrogate the reliability and admissibility of the ShotSpotter evidence that was central to the State's case. - 302.
-On April 22, 2021, Mr. Williams' defense attorneys filed a Motion to Exclude ShotSpotter Evidence Pursuant to Frye and Rule 403.
+The only witness listed on the Indictment was Defendant Officer Evangelides, who, on information and belief, failed to present evidence of the unreliability of the ShotSpotter evidence or to be truthful as to the lack of evidence implicating Mr. Williams in the crime.
+The unreliable Initial ShotSpotter Alert was presented to the Grand Jury and was, on information and belief, essential to its finding of a true bill. - 294.
+Mr. Williams' was eventually assigned counsel from the Cook County Public Defender Office.
+His attorneys mounted a vigorous defense and issued numerous subpoenas seeking to interrogate the reliability and admissibility of the ShotSpotter evidence that was central to the State's case.

+- 295. On April 22, 2021, Mr. Williams' defense attorneys filed a Motion to Exclude ShotSpotter Evidence Pursuant to Frye and Rule 403.
 The 41-page motion presented a meticulous and thorough challenge to the reliability of ShotSpotter's initial alerts and its so-called forensic reports.
-The motion sought an evidentiary hearing to ascertain, for the first time, the reliability of ShotSpotter evidence in Cook County and whether it should be excluded under Frye standards. - 303.
-On May 3, 2021, Plaintiff Lucy Parsons Labs and two other community-based organizations, Brighton Park Neighborhood Council and Organized Communities Against Deportations, filed an amicus brief in support of Mr. Williams' motion for a Frye hearing.
-The brief spotlighted the daily impact of unreliable ShotSpotter alerts on Black and Brown residents of Chicago and reported the City's data showing that the vast majority of alerts turn up no evidence of gun crime.

-- 304. On June 11, 2021, rather than defending the reliability of ShotSpotter, the State's Attorney Office chose to withdraw the ShotSpotter evidence, rendering moot the challenge to ShotSpotter's reliability.
-Mr. Williams' counsel informed the Court that he would be seeking dismissal because ShotSpotter was central to the finding of probable cause and had been presented to the Grand Jury. - 305.
+The motion sought an evidentiary hearing to ascertain, for the first time, the reliability of ShotSpotter evidence in Cook County and whether it should be excluded under Frye standards. - 296.
+On May 3, 2021, Plaintiff Lucy Parsons Labs and two other community-based organization, Brighton Park Neighborhood Council and Organized Communities Against Deportations, filed an amicus brief in support of Mr. Williams' motion for a Frye hearing.
+The brief spotlighted the daily impact of unreliable ShotSpotter alerts on Black and Brown residents of Chicago and reported the City's data showing that the vast majority of alerts turn up no evidence of gun crime. - 297.
+On June 11, 2021, rather than defending the reliability of ShotSpotter, the State's Attorney Office chose to withdraw the ShotSpotter evidence, rendering moot the challenge to ShotSpotter's reliability.
+Mr. Williams' counsel informed the Court that he would be seeking dismissal because ShotSpotter was central to the finding of probable cause and had been presented to the Grand Jury. - 298.
 At the next court date, on July 23, 2021, the Assistant State's Attorney moved to dismiss the charges.
 He reiterated the prior decision "not [to] use ShotSpotter evidence in this particular case."
 He then explained, "We have since conducted a thorough reevaluation of the evidence in this case.
-All the video that was collected by the Chicago Police Department, statements taken, circumstantial evidence, we requested some additional forensic testing during our analysis, and after that review, Judge, it was our determination that we have insufficient evidence to proceed with the prosecution of Mr. Williams." - 306.
-The Assistant State's Attorney moved for dismissal of the charges, nolle prosequi.
-The Court granted the motion. - 307.
-The Assistant State's Attorney also confirmed, in response to questions from the Court, "that ShotSpotter evidence was used before the Grand Jury in getting the indictment." - 308.
+All the video that was collected by the Chicago Police Department, statements taken, circumstantial evidence, we requested some additional forensic testing during our analysis, and after that review, Judge, it was our determination that we have insufficient evidence to proceed with the prosecution of Mr. Williams."

+- 299. The Assistant State's Attorney moved for dismissal of the charges, nolle prosequi.
+The Court granted the motion. - 300.
+The Assistant State's Attorney also confirmed, in response to questions from the Court, "that ShotSpotter evidence was used before the Grand Jury in getting the indictment." - 301.
 Mr. Williams was released from the Cook County Jail on the evening of July 23, 2021, nearly 11 months after his unlawful arrest.